-\paragraph{Contribution} We propose \fullmethod{}~(\method{}), a simple method for environment discovery that requires no human environment annotations whatsoever. \method{} trains two twin label predictors, each holding-in one random half of the training data.
+\paragraph{Contribution} We propose \fullmethod{}~(\method{}), a simple method for environment discovery that requires no human environment annotations whatsoever. \method{} trains two twin networks, each holding-in one random half of the training data.
 During training, \method{} instructs each twin to imitate confident held-out mistakes made by their sibling.
 This results in an ``echo-chamber'' where twins increasingly rely on bias, converging on a pair of environments that differ in spurious correlation, and share the invariances that fuel downstream out-of-distribution generalization.
 After twin training, a simple cross-mistake formula allows \method{} to annotate all of the training and validation examples with environments.
-As our experiments show, \method{} endows DG algorithms with oracle-like performance across benchmarks, solving a long-standing problem in out-of-distribution generalization.
+As our experiments show, \method{} endows OOD generalization algorithms with oracle-like performance across benchmarks.
 Returning one final time to~\cref{fig:one}, we observe that \method{}+GroupDRO converges to $87\percent{}$ worst-group-accuracy on Waterbirds, matching the oracle!

-The sequel is as follows.
-Section~\ref{sec:dg} reviews the setup of DG, pointing-out the need for environment annotations as one of its major shortcomings.
-Section~\ref{sec:discover} surveys prior works on environment discovery, their issues surrounding hyper-parameter tuning and early-stopping, and their consequent reliance on validation sets with human environment annotations.
-Section~\ref{sec:xrm} introduces \method{}, a novel objective to discover machine-tailored environments for all training and validation data.
-Experiments in Section~\ref{sec:experiments} show that DG algorithms built on top of \method{} environments achieve oracle-like performance, and Section~\ref{sec:discussion} closes with thoughts for future work.